PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 layout-aware/model-only argument policy, all other call sites, and the full 128/128 store.

-The next characterization fixes the adjacent late SPP/Concat/Unary raw tuple and normalized summary while explicitly retaining the existing raw wrapper.
+The latest checkpoint implements the adjacent late SPP/Concat/Unary raw tuple and normalized summary owner while explicitly retaining the existing raw wrapper and shared pass-state scope.